paragliding training center

 A slower moving glider is more prone to stall and spin if the pilot encounters turbulence.
 Also, if he sets up for landing with a lot of brake, he can be guaranteed to have a hard landing.
 A glider flown with a lot of brake has minimal energy or, in another way, has minimal reserves if a recovery is needed.

-A landing flare executed on a glider that already has lots of brake will have far less impact than if the glider comes roaring in.
+A landing flare executed on a glider that already has lots of brake will have less impact than if the glider comes roaring in.
 SPEED IS GOOD!
 Pilots must tell themselves this continually.
-The ONLY other time you want to be in the brakes is when you are well away from the ground and coring a narrow thermal.
+The ONLY other time you want to be in the brakes is when you are well away from the ground and/or coring a narrow thermal.

-When I land, I have my hands almost all the way up until just before I touch the ground.
-So what if I am skidding along for a few feet?
+When this writer lands, he has his hands almost all the way up until just before touching the ground.
+So what if you are skidding along for a few feet?
 You won't do a face plant – it's impossible.
 What it will do is when you do bury the brakes, the glider will powerfully surge behind you, stop, and give you plenty of momentary lift.
 If fact, if you are landing into moderate head winds, you might even be taken back up in the air.
 This is why "touch and goes" are so important.
 It is easy to do them with PPG but not with PG, unless you are at a site where you can safely top land.

 In a forward inflation, only the best pilots can sense the condition and location of the glider.
 Even for experienced pilots, forward inflations can be frightening which is why we never do them unless they are absolutely necessary.
 (Generally, if you have to do a forward inflation at a mountain launch, wait for the air to pick up or fly another day.)